corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/app-upgrade-notes.md

 # Upgrading CorDapps to newer Platform Versions

 These notes provide instructions for upgrading your CorDapps from previous versions.
 Corda provides backwards compatibility for public, non-experimental APIs that have been committed to.
-A list can be found in the api-stability-guarantees page.
+A list can be found in the [API stability guarantees](api-stability-guarantees.md) page.

 This means that you can upgrade your node across versions *without recompiling or adjusting your CorDapps*.
 You just have to upgrade your node and restart.